mtraore-selin/state-management-without-redux/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

+## Integrate Effects with Store

+The effects are already listening to the dispatched actions and dispatching new actions.
+The key here is to ensure that the Store and Effects are well integrated:

+Store: Handles the state and passes all actions through the reducer.
+Effects: Listens to specific actions to handle side effects (like making API calls) and dispatches new actions based on the result.